 FFBS was founded by Silvia Rodriguez Marin in 1982 and has been serving the Northwestern area of the island ever since.
 Title I services are provided by NETS (National Educational Technology Service) to students that need support in English, Math, and Spanish.

-The school has 23 classrooms, 4 units of bathrooms, a computer classroom, a lunchroom, three playgrounds, a basketball court, a volleyball court, and other recreational areas.
-American English is the primary language of instruction at Froebel, with several exceptions such as Elementary and Middle school Spanish, P.E., middle school Health, and History of Puerto Rico.
-The school leadership has a vision that includes long range plans to expand the organization by adding a high school to FFBS by 2014 and the construction of air conditioned smart classrooms beginning August 2012.
+The school has 23 classrooms, 7 units of bathrooms, a computer lab, a lunchroom, a concession, two playgrounds, a basketball court, a volleyball court, and other recreational areas.
+All Middle / High school class rooms are equiped with smartboards and internet connections.
+American English is the primary language of instruction at Froebel, with several exceptions such as Elementary and Middle / High school Spanish, P.E., middle school Health, high school Intr. to College Life and History of Puerto Rico.
+The school leadership has a vision that includes long range plans to develop a virtual high school program by 2024.

 The school year runs from early August through late May.
 Applications for each school year start on February for new applicants.
 Applications must include a completed doctor’s assessment, immunization records, and emergency contact forms as well as the enrollment fee, which is furnished after candidates successfully complete a placement evaluation.